bitnami-labs/stacksmith-debug-locally/README.md

 # Stacksmith Packaging Examples

-This repository hosts various Stacksmith examples and guides designed to make you familiar with developing Stacksmith boot and build scripts for different types of applications.
-It also includes guidance on how to troubleshoot and debug packaging issues locally.
+This repository hosts various Stacksmith examples and guides designed to familiarize you with Stacksmith's boot and build scripts.
+It also includes guidance on how to troubleshoot and debug packaging issues locally for different types of applications.

 Use the included examples to learn about: